CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Pregnancy can do some weird things to your body—including stuff up your nose—so it can be tough to know if you’re dealing with allergies or pregnancy-related symptoms.
 Still, there are a few clues.

-Allergies usually involve congestion, sneezing, and itchy or watery eyes.
-“They can be distinguished from respiratory infections because they do not cause fever, or make the individual feel ‘sick,’” says Jonathan Schaffir, MD, an ob-gyn at the Ohio State University Wexner Medical Center.
-But pregnancy can sometimes increase congestion of the blood vessels in your sinuses because of the extra fluid that circulates in your body when you’re pregnant, and this can cause a stuffy your nose, he says.
+Allergies usually involve congestion, sneezing and itchy or watery eyes.
+“They can be distinguished from respiratory infections because they don’t cause fever, or make the individual feel ‘sick,’” says Jonathan Schaffir, MD, an ob-gyn at The Ohio State University Wexner Medical Center.
+But pregnancy can sometimes increase congestion of the blood vessels in your sinuses because of the extra fluid that circulates in your body when you’re pregnant, and this can cause a stuffy nose, he says.
 The condition is called pregnancy rhinitis, and it can last your whole pregnancy, Kleva says.
-“Allergies would feel different because there is usually a trigger, with the symptoms going away when the trigger is removed, and also are usually accompanied by sneezing and red eyes,” Shaffir says.
+“Allergies would feel different because there’s usually a trigger, with the symptoms going away when the trigger is removed, and also are usually accompanied by sneezing and red eyes,” Schaffir says.

 Skin testing is usually the go-to for doctors to test for allergies, but they don’t typically do it when you’re pregnant because of the theoretical risk for an allergic reaction, Kleva says.
 Instead, your doctor will give you a blood test, which Kleva says is “almost as good as a skin test.”
 If you’re struggling with shortness of breath or asthma symptoms, your doctor may also recommend a breathing test called spirometry or pulmonary function tests (noninvasive tests that tell how well your lungs are working), Parikh says.

-You’re not doomed to suffer through your pregnancy with a runny nose and congestion—there is help.
-Antihistamines such as diphenhydramine (Benadryl), loratadine (Claritin) and cetirizine (Zyrtec) are safe to use in pregnancy, Schaffir says.
+If you’ve been suffering from a stuffy, runny nose for long enough, you’re likely wondering what allergy medicine during pregnancy it’s safe to take.
+Antihistamines such as diphenhydramine (Benadryl), loratadine (Claritin) and cetirizine (Zyrtec) are safe to use when you’re pregnant with allergies, Schaffir says.
 “Benadryl is in the same class of medications that are used for morning sickness, so there may be a double benefit,” he adds.
-Topical corticosteroids like Nasacort or Flonase can also help with seasonal allergies and are considered safe to use when you’re pregnant.

 However, it’s a good idea to check in with your ob-gyn before taking any kind of medication during pregnancy.
-Some allergy meds like Allegra are not considered safe to use when pregnant, Kleva says, and it never hurts to double-check with your doctor.
+Some allergy meds like Allegra aren’t considered safe to use when pregnant, Kleva says, and it never hurts to double-check with your doctor.

-If you’re nervous about taking medication during your pregnancy, or just want to do everything you can to ease your symptoms naturally, Parikh recommends a few home remedies to find relief:
+If you’re nervous about taking allergy meds during pregnancy, or just want to do everything you can to ease your symptoms naturally, Parikh recommends a few home remedies to help prevent symptoms:

 • Change your clothes as soon as you get home.
 Your clothes can pick up allergens like pollen when you’re out and about, and changing them lowers the odds you’ll keep breathing them in.